razorpay/razorpay-dot-net/README.md

 - .NET Standard 2.0 ⭐ (New - maximum compatibility)
 - .NET 6.0, 8.0

+> **📢 Important Note:** We do not provide pre-built DLLs for .NET Framework 4.0 and 4.5 in our NuGet package.
+These frameworks are legacy (2010-2012) and most applications have migrated to newer versions.
+However, you can still use Razorpay with these frameworks by compiling the source code manually.

 ### Legacy Framework Support (.NET 4.0, 4.5)
-For .NET Framework 4.0 and 4.5 support, you can manually compile the source code:
+**Not included in NuGet package** - For .NET Framework 4.0 and 4.5 support, you can manually compile the source code:

 #### Manual Compilation for .NET 4.0/4.5
 ```bash